 Dividend investors love this app because of the automated rebalancing feature and portfolio level dividend reinvestment.
-Active stock pickers love the custom pies, which are perfect for portfolio based investing.
-Finally, long term index fund investors love the expert pies.
+Active stock pickers love the custom pies, which are perfect for portfolio-based investing.
+Plus, long-term index fund investors love the expert pies feature.

 The best part is, M1 Finance is 100% free even for retirement accounts!

 That being said, you might need a little bit of hand-holding when it comes to getting started with M1 Finance.
 Here is our step-by-step guide on how M1 Finance works for a complete beginner.

 If you prefer videos, here is a quick M1 Finance tutorial!

 What separates M1 Finance from competitors is the offering of fractional shares and automated investing features.